rparak/ABB-RobotStudio-SortingProductionLine/README.md

-# ABB RobotStudio - Sorting Machine
+# ABB RobotStudio - A simple example of a sorting production line (GoFa CRB 15000, IRB 1200)

 ## Requirements: